 - Warm up and cool down — always make sure to warm up before singing, even if it’s just for a short practice session; and after you’re done singing, do some brief cool down exercises

-- Avoid yelling — puts undue strain on your voice
+- Avoid yelling — yelling puts undue strain on your voice

-- Avoid whispering — puts undue strain on your voice
+- Avoid whispering — whispering also puts undue strain on your voice

-- Avoid coughing or clearing your throat — puts undue strain on your voice
+- Avoid coughing or clearing your throat — coughing, or even just clearing your throat, is another thing that puts undue strain on your voice